junxit/us-congress-bills-116/bill.md

   > - **(3)** upon discovering a suspicious order or series of orders—
   >   - **(A)** exercise due diligence;
   >   - **(B)** establish and maintain (for not less than a period to be determined by the Administrator of the Drug Enforcement Administration) a record of the due diligence that was performed;
-  >   - **(C)** decline to fill the order or series of orders if the due diligence fails to dispel all of the indicators that gave rise to the suspicion that filling the order or series of orders would cause a violation of this title by the registrant or the prospective purchaser; and
+  >   - **(C)** decline to fill the order or series of orders if the due diligence fails to resolve all of the indicators that gave rise to the suspicion that filling the order or series of orders would cause a violation of this title by the registrant or the prospective purchaser; and
   >   - **(D)** notify the Administrator of the Drug Enforcement Administration and the Special Agent in Charge of the Division Office of the Drug Enforcement Administration for the area in which the registrant is located or conducts business of—
   >     - **(i)** each suspicious order or series of orders discovered by the registrant; and
   >     - **(ii)** the indicators giving rise to the suspicion that filling the order or series of orders would cause a violation of this title by the registrant or the prospective purchaser.